humanmade/altis-local-server/docs/README.md

 ## Available Commands

 * `composer server start [--xdebug]` - Starts the containers.
-If the `--xdebug` option is passed the PHP container will have XDebug enabled.
+  * If the `--xdebug` option is passed the PHP container will have XDebug enabled.
 To switch off XDebug run this command again without the `--xdebug` option.
+  * Any files in `content/upload` are synced to the S3 server on start up.
+Run this any time you need to synchronise files.
 * `composer server stop` - Stops the containers.
 * `composer server restart` - Restart the containers.
 * `composer server destroy` - Stops and destroys all containers.